 Why not a high-tech pillow, especially if it works really well?
-There is a high-tech option out there, but all the tech is inside.
 The Purple Pillow won’t connect you to the Internet, or play music.
-The tech in this pillow is all inside, and it provides a great night’s sleep.
+The tech in this pillow is in its construction, and it provides a great night’s sleep.

 Building on the success of Floam™, the Pearce brothers continued their search for lower-cost cushioning, and in 1996, they invented Hyper-Elastic Polymer™.
 It was initially in medical beds, as part of mattresses, and in smaller applications such as shoe insoles, pillows, and wheelchair cushions.
 By 2013, however, the Pearces had created the technology to manufacture Hyper-Elastic Polymer™ in a size large enough to cover a king size mattress at commercially viable rates and prices.

 The first thing you’ll notice about the Purple pillow is its weight—10.5 pounds.
 Despite the weight, the pillow has a good form factor—it’s not too thick like many pillows.
 It has a good width for sleeping, and the included air-booster will keep those who like thicker pillows happy.

 The Hyper-Elastic Polymer™ releases pressure where it needs to.
 It’s laid out in a grid of cells.
 The cells are designed to yield only after weight over the weight threshold is reached.
 The walls then release and transfer the pressure to neighboring cells.
 The net result is that high-pressure parts of your body—the head—sink in, while the low-pressure parts—your neck—are fully supported.
 In fact, the edges of the pillow are designed to be extra supportive of your neck.
 Air moves freely in the pillow, keeping your head cool.